Skip to content

 The Uniform Distribution in R

-Posted on September 18September 18 By Jim 2 Comments on The Uniform Distribution in R
+Posted on September 18September 18 By Admin 2 Comments on The Uniform Distribution in R

 The Uniform Distribution in R, A uniform distribution is a probability distribution where each value in the range from a to b has an equal chance of being selected.